 Note the annotations on the deployment that set up Kubernetes team members with access to monitoring dashboards and alerts.
 If a team member (ie email address) included doesn’t already have a Sysdig account, the user will be invited to create an account.
 I’d like to say more here….
 But you’re done!

 If you now log in as one of those users, you’ll see the below.
-Notice how you’re limited to the WordPress deployments (regardless of namespace).
+Notice how you’re limited to the WordPress deployments (regardless of the namespace).

 You can use any mix and match of metadata to create teams.
 Imagine using AWS region information with Kubernetes data combined with custom docker labels, or anything else to create teams.